 - Open an iPhone picture with Preview, located in the /Applications/ folder of Mac OS X

 - Bring up the Inspector by hitting Command+i or by navigating to Tools -> Show Inspector

 - Click on the Info button (icon with an i on it)

 From here you can see all sorts of GPS data about the picture, including the altitude that the picture was taken, the altitude reference, degree of precision (accuracy), the latitude, longitude, and time stamp.

-Preview even includes a map of the world with the photos location shown on it with a target, you can then click on the “Locate” button within Preview to open up Google Maps to pull up the exact location filled in with the GPS coordinates provided by the EXIF data.
+Preview even includes a map of the world with the photos location shown on it with a target.
+If you want to see more details of where an image was taken in relation to other locations, you can choose to click on the “Locate” button within Preview to instantly open up Google Maps (or Apple Maps, depending on your Mac version) which will pull up the exact location filled in with the GPS coordinates provided by the EXIF data.

 This is obviously some pretty impressive geographic and geotagged data that gets bundled into photos, thanks to the iPhone’s built-in GPS, which has led to some privacy concerns when people share photos online.
 This has mostly been remedied within all the modern iOS system updates, which allow you the option to disable the geotagging feature of the Camera app if you don’t want images taken from an iPhone to show coordinates or include location information embedded into the EXIF data like this.
 If for some reason you don’t have the switch to turn off such a setting it’s likely because the version of iOS is considerably older than what is now supported, where prior to the release of the 4th major iOS release became available users could not easily disable this data from being embedded automatically.